sayeemabdullah/React-Cribsheet/README.md

 #### Inheritance

-We can inherit the above class into another class by following code:
+We can inherit the above class into another class by the following code:

 ``` js